researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/INSTALL.md

 ### Run the artifact

-To run the artifact, a configuration specifying all options and parameters is required.
+To run the artifact, a configuration file specifying all options and parameters is required.
 ComboDroid first parses the configuration file, and instruments the apk file of the app with [Soot](https://github.com/Sable/soot) (implemented by Kotlin);
 then, it installs the instrumented app on the Android device, pushes the client (implemented by Kotlin and Java) to the device, and begins the testing process.
-During the testing process, ComboDroid iterates to (1) mine an automaton of the app, either fully automatically (variant ComboDroid<sup>$\alpha$</sup>) or with manual execution traces (variant ComboDroid<sup>$\beta$</sup>), and extracts use cases from it, and (2) generate combos with extracted use cases.
+During the testing process, ComboDroid iterates to (1) mine an automaton of the app, either fully automatically (the alpha variant) or with manual execution traces (the beta variant), and extracts use cases from it, and (2) generate combos with extracted use cases.

 #### Step-1: Prepare the configuration file